Ryh0n/Python-Projects/README.md

 Generic bubble sort with graphical representation using pyplot

-# Stat Analysis and world_pop
+# Stat Analysis

-"Stat analysis.py" requires the "anthropometry.dat" file to be in the same folder and similarly "world pop analysis.py" requires "world_pop.dat"
+"Stat analysis.py" requires the "anthropometry.dat" file to be in the same folder